 However, what I will say is that you can limit the costs.
 Extended warranties, insurance policies and landlord emergency repair services are available.
 For example, British Gas offer a landlord cover service, where they charge £15 per month to cover plumbing and electrical faults.

-While it is impossible to predict exact costs, it’s very possible to get a better idea of how much you’ll spend in average on repairs and maintenance after a few years.
+While it is impossible to predict exact costs, it’s very possible to get a better idea of how much you’ll spend on average on repairs and maintenance after a few years.

-Larger the house, the more it costs to run.
+Larger the property, the more it costs to run.
 That’s the general idea anyways.
-Reason being is that, simply, there’s usually more to break.
+Reason being is that, simply, there’s usually more to break and maintain.
 But also, larger properties are usually rented to families, meaning there are more people living in the property, and in particular children.
-That all equates to higher chances of breakage and wear.
+That all equates to higher probability of breakage and wear.

 Every few years and/or after going through a few tenants, you’ll probably have to freshen up the property.
 It’s part of the landlord cycle.

-Personally, I’ve found that the carpets take the biggest beating, as does the paint on the walls, consequently I find myself repainting and laying down new carpets every 3 or so years per property.
+Personally, I’ve found that the carpets take the most beating, as do the condition of the walls, consequently I find myself repainting and laying down new carpets every 3 or so years per property.

-Assuming you’re a good landlord, and you stick to your legal obligations and be a good landlord, the only legal costs you might be subjected to is the prosecution of rogue tenants.
+Assuming you’re a good landlord, and you stick to your legal obligations, the only legal costs you’re likely to encounter at some stage to the cost to remove and/or prosecute rogue tenants.
 This is unfortunately more common than most new landlords are aware of.

 The costs of dealing with a rogue tenant can be soul-destroying, and not just the legal costs, but also the associated costs of losing out on unpaid rent, which is usually the case.